 Jojoba Seed Oil - Jojoba is actually a vegetable wax.
 It is loaded with Omega-9 fatty acids which help protect and reinforce your skin.
 It also hydrates and improves the beard’s texture.

 Argan Seed Oil - This is like the Swiss Army knife of oils.
 Packed with vitamins and antioxidants, it hydrates both your skin and beard, fights irritation and encourages healthy beard growth.
 On top of that, it can help reduce the appearance of fine lines and wrinkles.

 Hemp Seed Oil - Hemp seed oil is a powerhouse ingredient.
 It strengthens both your skin and beard and has been shown to increase blood circulation to the hair follicles and encourage healthy beard growth.
 It's used to treat a variety of skin conditions including eczema.

 Castor Seed Oil - High in ricinoleic acid.
 This bad boy reduces inflammation and fills in the scales on the hair shaft.
 Hello happy, healthy, fuller-looking beard.

 Clary Oil - If you are like most men, you have oily skin.
 Clary oil is known to help regulate your face’s oil production.
 If you have oily skin, clary can help you achieve balance.

 Eucalyptus Leaf Oil - We love eucalyptus because it’s antiseptic qualities helps keep your beard and the skin beneath fresh and clean.
 It also helps reduce the appearance of blemishes and fights irritation.

 While these six oils are some of our favorite beard oil ingredients, it is important that you find a beard oil that contains ingredients that address your specific needs.
-If you are looking for a beard oil that addresses all of the concerns listed above, our Premium Beard Oil has you covered.
+If you are looking for a beard oil that addresses all of the concerns listed above, our Softening Beard Oil has you covered.
 If you are struggling with other issues, send us an email and we’ll get you pointed in the right direction!